Do Men Snore More Than Women?

 For example, the male voice box generally sits lower in the throat, which means there is a larger space left open in the airway.
 When the tongue relaxes during sleep, this larger space means it will only block part of the airway, leaving plenty of room for air vibration that means men snore.
 As far as women are concerned, their typically smaller throats mean that their tongues are much more likely to completely block the airway, causing them to wake up rather than snore.

 Another biological difference between the two genders that makes men snore more frequently is changes in airway sizes.
 Though men have larger pharynges than women, they also have a much greater change in airway size when lying down, compared to being in a standing position, as well as having a greater change in lung volume at any moment.
 Further to this, though men and women both see decreases in their upper airway sizes as they grow older, it is men that have a greater collapsible upper airway.

-If you’re a snorer you may be eagerly searching for a way to cure your problem.
+If you’re a snorer you may be eagerly searching for a way to stop.
 Thankfully, snoring doesn’t have to be a permanent feature in your sleeping habits.
 It could even be the case that your snoring habit is simply because you tend to sleep on your back, in which case, avoiding doing so is a quick solution.
 If you find you naturally turn on your back whilst asleep then some people resort to sewing a tennis ball onto the back of their pyjamas.
 If, however, you just can’t get comfortable without turning on your back then putting another pillow to help raise your head should prevent your tongue from obstructing your airway.

-Other causes of snoring include being a smoker, drinking alcohol or rich foods before bedtime, having extra weight or having a blocked nose, all of which have their own cures.
+Other causes of snoring include: being a smoker, drinking alcohol or rich foods before bedtime, having extra weight or having a blocked nose – all of which have their own cures.